 This suit was filed by Republican members of the House of Representatives in 2014.
 It charges that the Obama administration lacked authority to pay for cost-sharing reductions (also called cost-sharing subsidies) – even though these cost sharing reductions are an explicit part of the law.

 Cost-sharing reductions are one way the ACA protects consumers from high health care costs by reducing health plan deductibles and other out-of-pocket costs for people with low to middle incomes who buy coverage on the marketplace.
 Why cost-sharing reductions are important to helping people afford health care.

 Last year, the Obama administration was defending the case.
-If Congress does not resolve the issue and the Trump administration decides not to continue defending it, the health care system could immediately be thrown into disarray, making care unaffordable to millions of Americans.
+If Congress does not resolve the issue and the Trump administration decides not to continue defending it, the health care system could immediately be thrown into disarray, spiking premiums, and making care unaffordable to millions of Americans.

 Congress could solve this problem easily by making it crystal clear that funding will continue for cost-sharing reductions as an entitlement program, meaning it is treated as mandatory spending that is ongoing and doesn’t require annual appropriations.

 House v.
 Price is a dispute about whether or not the federal government is allowed to spend money for the cost-sharing reductions.
 The House argues that the administration should not be reimbursing insurers for these cost-sharing reductions without a formal and explicit appropriation; the Obama administration argued strongly that the law provides for that spending, because it is tied to the permanent appropriation for premium tax credits.